Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Its monstrous war machine is destroyed.

-Humanity is rid of its worst enemy – German fascism.
+Humanity has been freed from its worst enemy, German fascism.

 The Patriotic Was is over.